Machinist X99-PR9 Review

 Limited Fan Control

-Fan control only works with 4-pin PWM CPU coolers.
+Automatic control is only available for 4-pin PWM fans.
 3-pin case fans run at constant speeds without automatic regulation.
-Consider using manual fan controllers or PWM adapters as workarounds.
+You may need to use manual fan controllers or PWM splitters/hubs as a workaround.

 BIOS Limitations

-The BIOS implementation is often incomplete.
-You’ll find numerous settings and options, but many simply don’t function as intended or have no actual effect on system behavior.
+The stock BIOS is often unoptimized.
+While it contains numerous settings and options, many of them simply don’t function as intended or have no actual effect on system behavior.

 AIDA64 Freezing

-Chinese boards with desktop chipsets (H81, B85, Q87, etc.) have broken motherboard temperature sensors that freeze AIDA64.
+Chinese boards with desktop chipsets (H81, B85, Q87, etc.) have incompatible or bugged temperature sensors that cause AIDA64 to freeze.

 Fix: Disable the faulty sensor in AIDA64

-• Enable status bar: View → Status Bar
+• Turn on the status bar: Go to View → Status Bar

 • Right-click the status bar at the bottom → HWMon Modules → uncheck PCH / Bibxy

-• If this doesn’t help – disable all sensors and enable them one by one to identify the culprit.
+• If this doesn’t work, disable all sensors and enable them one by one to identify the culprit.

 BIOS Capabilities